imagej/imagej.github.io/pages/GitHub.md

 However, once development advances, the file's contents might change in the meantime, or the file might even go away\!
-To provide a link to a specific revision of the file, just hit the  key to modify the URL to a permanent link (it will then reference the exact commit, instead of a branch).
+To provide a link to a specific revision of the file, just hit the {% include Key content="Y"
+%} key to modify the URL to a permanent link (it will then reference the exact commit, instead of a branch).

 ## Ignore whitespace changes in diffs